The major scale staggers intervals across the 12-note system to establish a “tonic.” The sequence of intervals leads to the note, which is the tonic

 A hexagon imposed over the circle of notes yields the whole tone scale

-it also displays the factors of 7-5-1-4-(1.5) when scruched into a variant form of a hexa-factor music model.
+it also displays the factors of 7-5-1-4-(1.5) when scrunched into the other hexagon music model variant.
 This one quantifies immediate harmony with the harmonic 7 and even the disharmonic (1.5) leading tones.

 Cyclic Balance Harmony accounts for the blues notes (most immediately they would be the 4.5 or the 6.5)

 This is why the Hexagon is so important, it not only represents cyclic balance, but it has duality in purpose much like the 1 has much multiplicity in its.